What should your next fitness goal be? Take the quiz.

 If you want to make your own yoga mat cleaning solution, Dr. Chwalek recommends combining 1 part vinegar to 20 parts water, plus a few drops of tea tree oil (which has antimicrobial properties) in a spray bottle.
 (She suggests testing a small area of your mat first to see how it responds.)

-Peloton instructor Kristin McGee has a similar go-to solution, which calls for a spray bottle of “mostly water, a cap full (or one to two spoonfuls) of tea tree oil, and one cap full (or one to two spoonfuls) of vinegar,” she says.
-“You can play around with the dilution but this spritz is super clean and wonderful to use daily after you use your mat.”
+Peloton instructor Kristin McGee has a similar go-to solution, which calls for a spray bottle of “mostly water, a cap full (or one to two spoonfuls) of tea tree oil, and a cap full (or one to two spoonfuls) of vinegar,” she says.
+“You can play around with the dilution, but this spritz is super clean and wonderful to use daily after you use your mat.”

 What About Store-Bought Solutions?

-If you’re short on time and would rather buy a cleaning solution, many major yoga mat brands sell cleansers made with non-toxic products formulated for their mats, Dr. Chwalek says.
-Manufacturers typically don’t recommend traditional disinfectant wipes or sprays, as they can damage your mat and aren’t the best to breathe deep during practice.
+If you’d rather buy a cleaning solution, many major yoga mat brands sell cleansers made with non-toxic products formulated for their mats, Dr. Chwalek says.
+Manufacturers typically don’t recommend traditional disinfectant wipes or sprays, as they can damage your mat and may not be the best to breathe in or lie on during practice.

-At the same time, Dr. Gerba points to one recent study looking at the connection between MRSA and yoga mats that found commercial cleaners with bleach are more effective than natural cleaning products.
+At the same time, Gerba points to one recent study looking at the connection between MRSA and yoga mats, which found commercial cleaners with bleach are more effective than natural cleaning products.
 (That’s why experts at the Cleveland Clinic recommend using a chemical disinfectant for shared yoga mats, especially at the gym—but they note it’s not necessary for a personal mat.)

 All in all, the solution you use might come down to your individual preferences, whether or not you’re sharing a yoga mat with others, and your mat’s specific care instructions.